state-hiu/virtual-mapgive-course/activity_3_field_mapping/activity_3_field_mapping.md

 ![](/activity_3_field_mapping/images/OSMstreet.png)

 - Submit your Mapillary user name for the assignment and a written assignment (min 250 words) describing your experience.
-Here are some though-provoking questions to help you with your written assignment:
+Here are some thought-provoking questions to help you with your written assignment:
   - Is field mapping easy or hard?
   - Did you run into any roadblocks or have any questions while field mapping or editing?
   - Could you scale field mapping for a whole city with multiple people?